TutorMatch22/Tutor_Match/README.md

 StudyConnect is a web-based platform that allows students to search, view, and book tutors online.
 The project uses **Flask**, **Python**, and **HTML**.

 ## Database setup if error occurs
-Make a directory in the root directory of the project by running this command in the root:
+Make a directory in the root directory of the project by running this command in the root (if not already made by main):

 mkdir instance